 "We work closely with community hospitals and pediatric cardiologists throughout Southern California to provide the highest level of personalized care for the most vulnerable babies," said Evan Zahn, MD, a recognized international authority on minimally invasive techniques to repair structural disorders in children’s hearts.
 "With the most advanced treatments from the moment of diagnosis, including advances in nonsurgical techniques, we can be a lifesaving resource to give these babies the best chance for a normal, healthy life."

-Zahn co-directs the Guerin Family Congenital Heart Program with pediatric cardiothoracic surgeon Alistair Phillips, MD, known for developing novel treatment approaches that reduce the need for multiple open-heart surgeries.
-Their patients range in age from infancy through adulthood because even after Zahn and Phillips treat newborns’ cardiac emergencies, most born with structural heart disease require specialized care throughout their lives.
+Zahn co-directs the Guerin Family Congenital Heart Program.
+Patients range in age from infancy through adulthood because even after the Cedars-Sinai team treats newborns’ cardiac emergencies, most born with structural heart disease require specialized care throughout their lives.

 Bryce's diagnosis, tetralogy of Fallot, is a condition characterized by four structural heart defects that prevent sufficient oxygen from reaching the blood.
 Infants and children with that condition usually have blue-tinged skin due to oxygen deficiency.

 These "blue babies" were the first congenital heart patients treated surgically in the 1940s.
 However, it wasn't until the 1960s that a permanent surgical correction was developed.
 Today, most of these children will receive surgical correction within the first year of life.
 Yet for babies like Bryce who are premature and tiny, there are very few options to improve pulmonary blood flow.